 The course will enable students to synthesise their learning experiences, by reflecting critically on the value and significance of what they have learned, making connections to their lives, and imagining their own futures.

 Students are allowed to take the University ePortfolio course after completion of all GEBCs required (i.e. PAVE, GEIC).
 Also, they have to take the course in the semester of study assigned by individual programmes.

 For detailed information and the course synopsis about General Education courses, please visit the website at www.eduhk.hk/geo.

 English Enhancement Programme (EEP) consists of two credit-bearing courses in Year 1/2.
-These courses will equip students with academic literacy, reading and writing skills essential to their study at tertiary level.
+These courses will equip students with academic literacy essential to their study at tertiary level and help them develop general English language proficiency.
 They will also lay the foundation for students to learn English independently in subsequent years through participation in self-access learning activities, blended learning, and optional language enhancement courses appropriate to their level and developmental needs.
-In addition, students will be required to study two mandatory non-credit-bearing courseswhich are for their preparation for English language tests.
-Optional IELTS preparation workshops will also be offered to familiarize students with the EdUHK-sponsored IELTS (once only) after they have completed the EEP.
+In addition, students will be required to study two mandatory non-credit-bearing courses.
+Optional IELTS preparation workshops will also be offered to familiarize students with the EdUHK-sponsored IELTS after they have completed the EEP.